nvoid-lua/nvoid/.github/README.md

 # Install LSP
-+ it comes by default with <Lua,vim,bash> languages
++ it comes by default with Lua languages
 ```vim
 :LspInstall <Language name>
 ```